|

 of the pile is a bit different for the Monster and HotJobs

+generation.
 With job applications now more likely to

 be filled out online, it's trickier to get attention when